 First Responders Day

-We are fortunate to be sure, but there is a downside to our presumptions.
-That unexamined reliance on a network of people and systems who will step in at a moment’s notice to unburden us of the realities of accidents, altercations, and abominations can breed ingratitude and complacency.
+Second, that these services exist at all is contingent upon individuals choosing to provide them, and financial remuneration cannot stand in place of proper gratitude.
+We are fortunate to be sure, but there is a downside to the presumptions that have made this good fortune possible.
+An unexamined reliance on a network of people and systems who will step in at a moment’s notice to unburden us of the realities of accidents, altercations, and abominations can breed an ingratitude and complacency that weaken our independence and humanity.
 One might be inclined to claim that gratitude is unmerited because compensation has been provided for services rendered, but this would be too reductive.
-There is something human occurring in these exchanges that cannot be monetarily compensated; a debt that can in fact, only be repaid by gratitude.
+There is something human occurring in these exchanges that cannot be monetarily compensated.

-We have an opportunity on October 1st to thank our first responders for the good works they do, to encourage them in that work, and to learn a little about the jobs they do to preserve that level of security without which we could not flourish as we do.
-We invite you to join with us in thanking our first responders alongside our students as a practical application of our commitment to good citizenship.
+We have an opportunity on October 1st to thank our first responders for the good works they do, to encourage them in that work, and to learn a little about the jobs they do and the lives they lead to preserve a level of security without which we could not flourish.
+We invite you to join with us in thanking our first responders alongside our students as a practical demonstration of our commitment to good citizenship.